 Although codependents dream of dancing with an unconditionally loving and affirming partner, they submit to their dysfunctional destiny.
 Until they decide to heal the psychological wounds that ultimately compel them to dance with their narcissistic dance partners, they will be destined to maintain the steady beat and rhythm of their dysfunctional dance.

 Through psychotherapy, and perhaps a 12-step recovery program, the codependent can begin to recognize that their dream to dance the grand dance of love, reciprocity and mutuality is indeed possible.
 Through therapy and a change of lifestyle, codependents can build (repair) their tattered self-esteem.
 The journey of healing and transformation will bring them feelings of personal power and efficacy that will foster a desire to finally dance with someone who is willing and capable of sharing the lead, communicating their movements and pursuing a mutual loving rhythmic dance.

 In conclusion, it is my belief that all codependents, if motivated and committed to a healing and engaging psychotherapy process, are able to stop their insanity-inducing dance with narcissists.
 Through a nonwavering belief in one’s self-worth and commitment to the ideal of healthy and resilient love, we all can finally experience personal and relational joy.
 The quote that best captures my philosophy of the codependency recovery process comes from George Eliot: “It’s never too late to be what you might have been.”
 Or, as I might say it, “It is never too late to dance with the partner of your dreams.”

 Ross Rosenberg is a licensed clinical professional counselor, certified alcohol and other drug abuse counselor and national seminar trainer.
-He is the owner of Clinical Care Consultants and co-owner of Advanced Clinical Trainers and the author of The Human Magnet Syndrome.
+He is CEO of the Self-Love Recovery Institute and the author of The Human Magnet Syndrome.